Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 ## Frequent User Goals

-As a Frequent User, I want to check to see if there are any newly added help, advice or new trainers.
+As a Frequent User, I want to check to see if there are any newly added help, advice or new products.

 * The user would already be comfortable with the website layout and can easily click the call to action buttons or the navigation bar.
-* As a Frequent User, I want them to check to see if there are any new infomation, tips, help or trainers.
+* As a Frequent User, I want them to check to see if there are any new infomation, stories to read or comments.
 * The user would already be comfortable with the website layout and can easily click the links to external sites.
 * As a Frequent User, I want them to follow us on social media.